Bedi, Gujarat

 Bedi is a census town and port in Jamnagar Taluka of Jamnagar district, Gujarat, India.

 History

-It was a major harbour of Nawanagar State, a princely state during in British India.
+It was a major harbour of Nawanagar State, a princely state in British India.

 New Bedi Port

 In 2022 the New Bedi Port was opened in Jamnagar, Gujarat which will offer enhanced connectivity and a new dimension to trade and commerce in the Saurashtra region.
 It is being developed under ambitious Rs 100 lakh crore Gati Shakti Master Plan that offers multi-modal connectivity to more than 1,200 industrial clusters.The project was executed by Gujarat Rail Infrastructure Development Corporation (G-RIDE), the Gujarat government's joint venture with the Indian Railways.